Ground Beef Bulgogi Bowls

 Recipe Tips and Tricks

 Looking to switch things up?
 You’re in luck.
-These bulgogi bowls can easily be customized to suit your dietary needs and flavor preferences.
+These ground beef bulgogi bowls can easily be customized to suit your dietary needs and flavor preferences.
 Here are some of my favorite ways to get creative with this recipe:

 • Switch your veggies.
 Feel free to use any vegetables you like in this recipe.
 Any will work, but some of my favorite options not listed in this recipe include broccoli, spinach, onions, and zucchini.